-- a.
-To supervise and review the performance of the Executive Presbyter; - b.
+- b.
 To review, in consultation with the Executive Presbyter, the performance of the presbytery staff, including annual and five-year reviews; and - c.
 To recommend staff salaries and benefits to the presbytery for approval. - d.
 To administer the following policies in the presbytery's policy manual: - Executive Annual and Five-Year Comprehensive Reviews - Parental Leave Policy - Policy regarding Sabbatical Leave - Personnel Policy Manual for the Presbytery of St. Augustine.